aiidateam/aiida-core/docs/source/intro/run_docker.rst

       .. code-block:: console

-         $ docker exec -it --user aiida aiida-container /bin/bash
+         $ docker exec -it aiida-container /bin/bash

-      This will drop you into the shell within the container as the user "aiida".
+      This will drop you into the shell within the container as the user "jovyan".

    .. grid-item-card:: Persist data across different containers